The monotone secant conjecture in the real Schubert calculus: Results

+This conjecture contains the monotone and monotone secant conjectures as special cases, and interpolates between the two.

-\subsection{Experimental evidence for the Monotone Secant Conjecture}
+\subsection{Experimental evidence for the monotone secant conjecture}

-While its relation to existing conjectures led to positing the Monotone Secant Conjecture, we believe the immense weight of empirical evidence is the strongest support for it.
-Our ongoing experiment is testing this conjecture and related notions for many computable Schubert problems.
-As of 4 February 2011, we have solved 4,090,490,116 instances of 775 Schubert problems.
-About 4.5\% of these (176,809,563) were instances of the Monotone Secant Conjecture, and in every case, it was verified by symbolic computation.
-Other computations tested the Monotone conjecture for comparison.
-The remaining instances involved disjoint secant flags, but with the monotonicity condition violated.
+While its relation to existing conjectures led to the monotone secant conjecture, we believe the immense weight of empirical evidence is the strongest support for it.
+We conducted an experiment that tested 11,141,897,000 instances of 1300 Schubert problems on 19 flag manifolds.
+Of these, 768,846,000 were instances of the monotone secant conjecture, which was verified in every case tested.
+We also tested 918,902,000 instances of the monotone conjecture for comparison.
+The remaining instances involved non-monotone evaluations of either disjoint secant flags or osculating flags.
+Our data consistently displayed a striking inner border, and a number of Schubert problems exhibited lower bounds on their numbers of real solutions.
+This experiment used 1.9 teraHertz-years of computing.

-Table \ref{T:X1^4Y1^4=12} shows the data we obtained for the Schubert problem $(\Blue{\sigma^4},\G{\tau^4})$ with 12 solutions on the Flag manifold $\Fl(2,3;5)$ introduced in Conjecture \ref{C:first}.
+Table \ref{T:X1^4Y1^4=12} shows the data we obtained for the Schubert problem $(\Blue{\sigma^4},\G{\tau^4})$ with 12 solutions on the flag manifold $\Fl(2,3;5)$ introduced in Conjecture~\ref{C:first}.

-We computed 8,000,000 instances of this problem, all involving flags that were secant to the rational normal curve along disjoint intervals.
-This took 15.058 gigahertz-years.
-The columns are indexed by even integers numbers from 0 to 12, indicating the number of real solutions.
-The rows are indexed by \demph{necklaces}, which are sequences $\{\delta(\sigma_1),\ldots, \delta(\sigma_m)\}$, where $\delta(\sigma_i)$ denotes the unique descent of the Grassmannian condition $\sigma_i$, as described in Section \ref{Sec:background}.
-Therefore, in our example, a \Blue{2} represents the condition on the two-plane $E_2$ given by the permutation $\Blue{\sigma} =\Blue{(1\, 3\, 2\, 4\, 5)}$, and similarly a \G{3} represents the condition on $E_3$ given by the permutation $\G{\tau} =\G{(1\, 2\, 4\, 3\, 5)}$.
+We computed 24,000,000 instances of this problem, all involving flags that were secant to the rational normal curve along disjoint intervals.
+This took 17.618 gigaHertz-years.
+The columns are indexed by even integers from 0 to 12, indicating the number of real solutions.
+The rows are indexed by \demph{necklaces}, which are sequences $\delta(\sigma_1),\ldots,\delta(\sigma_m)$, where $\delta(\sigma_i)$ denotes the descent of the Grassmannian permutation $\sigma_i$, as described in Section~\ref{Sec:background}.
+In the table a \Blue{2} represents the condition on the two-plane $E_2$ given by the permutation $\Blue{\sigma} =\Blue{13245}$, and a \G{3} represents the condition on $E_3$ given by the permutation $\G{\tau} =\G{12435}$.

-In Table \ref{T:X1^4Y1^4=12}, the first row labeled with $\Blue{2222}\G{3333}$ represents tests of the Monotone Secant conjecture, since the only entries are in the column for 12 real solutions, the Monotone Secant conjecture was verified in 1,000,000 instances.
+In Table \ref{T:X1^4Y1^4=12}, the first row labeled with $\Blue{2222}\G{3333}$ represents tests of the monotone secant conjecture, since the only entries are in the column for 12 real solutions, the monotone secant conjecture was verified in 3,000,000 instances.
 This is the only row with only real solutions.